manas0045/INTERACTIVE-QUIZ-APPLICATION/README.md

 The entire layout is centered using flexbox, making it perfectly responsive for mobile screens or desktops.

-🖼️ [Image Suggestion: Close-up on a hovered option turning turquoise on hover] 🧩 Easy Option Selection
+🧩 Easy Option Selection
 Each option appears as a clickable row.
 You’ve used styled <li> elements with flex, gap, and padding to make the options visually distinct and accessible.